CRED-CLUB/synth-android/README.md

   ... />
 ```

-2. By specifiying a complete apperance for all aspects of the pit
+2. By specifying a complete appearance for all aspects of the pit
 ```xml
 <club.cred.synth.views.PitView
   app:pitViewAppearance="@style/pit_view_appearance"